SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>11.
 Manual of Physiurgy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Compiled by generations of midwives.
 Smells sweet.*
 - You receive an official license to practice medicine.
-- For each time you studied this book, you can succeed on one roll to help stabilize a [dying friend](/2020/11/09/base-rules/#dying--healing).
+- Each time you study this book, you heal 1 scar on yourself or a friend.
 - Roll 1D4, you gain the following spell: 1.
 [Milk and Honey](/2020/11/13/milk-and-honey/), 2.
 [Poppy's Milk](/2020/11/13/poppys-milk/), 3.
 [Potpourri](/2020/11/13/potpourri/), 4.
 [Salvific Apport](/2020/11/13/salvific-apport/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Physiurgy.*
 </details>